-According to a recent study by the USC Annenberg Inclusion Initiative, film criticism is a field overwhelmingly dominated by (surprise, surprise) white men.
+Criticism is a field overwhelmingly dominated by (surprise, surprise) white men.
 Not anymore.
-In Refinery29's new series, our woman movie critic will give fresh consideration to the movies we love, hate, or love to hate.
-It's time for a rewrite.
+In Refinery29's monthly series, our movie critic gives fresh consideration to the movies, actors and pop culture moments that shaped entire generations.
+It’s time for a rewrite.

 I had to buy an actual DVD in order to revisit Crossroads, the Tamra Davis-directed and Shonda Rhimes-written 2002 coming-of-age road trip movie, featuring none other than pop star Britney Spears in her first — and only — starring role.
 You’d think that the most notable entry in Spears’ filmography — written by the creator of Grey’s Anatomy, and helmed by the director of Billy Madison and Half Baked, no less — would be available to stream on the internet, but you’d be wrong.
 You can’t rent it on iTunes, nor does it appear in Amazon Prime’s catalogue.
 Hulu doesn’t have it, nor does YouTube, Vudu, or Google Play.
 Netflix used to have it, but no longer.
 Which begs the question: What good is having 25 bajillion streaming subscriptions if I cannot watch Britney Spears, playing a virginal, high school valedictorian named Lucy, do Joan Jett-karaoke whenever I want?